Sachin584/placementBuddy/placementBuddy/README.md

 The idea of this project is to help students by creating a Q & N website. you can post or see any post or answer posted by someone on how to crack any particular compani and how to prepare for that.

-This video cover these topics:
+This project cover these topics:
 - Django forms
 - Django templates
 - Django Models & Django databases